 The Law of Sowing and Reaping

 There is a universal law that states that for a man to reap, he must have sown first.
 No man in the history of this world has ever and will ever reap, without sowing first.
 In business and in life, you have to be willing to plant the seeds before you reap the fruits of your labor.
-Without sowing, one just can’t expect to reap; it’s that simple, however a lot of would-be entrepreneurs miss this simple law.
-Lots of us are get rich quick junkies, always looking for the next best thing – a shiny object syndrome that many would-be great entrepreneurs have fallen a prey on.
+Without sowing, one just can’t expect to reap; it’s that simple, however, a lot of would-be entrepreneurs miss this simple law.
+Lots of us are getting rich quick junkies, always looking for the next best thing – a shiny object syndrome that many would-be great entrepreneurs have fallen prey on.

 Any business owner should understand and accept this fact: You can not reap what you have not sown.

-Keep in mind that any business you’re going to start will require some sort of investment from you which may be in a form of capital, time and hard work.
-It doesn’t matter if it takes your blood, sweat and tears.
+Keep in mind that any business you’re going to start will require some sort of investment from you, which may be in a form of capital, time, and hard work.
+It doesn’t matter if it takes your blood, sweat, and tears.
 If you understand this simple law of the universe, you realize that you have to do whatever it takes to make your venture a successful one, doesn’t matter if you’re working as a freelancer or a small business owner.
 The law of sowing and reaping holds true and it must be observed.

 The Law of Averages

-Cold-calling or prospecting is the most-feared function of any sales job and unfortunately, specially if you’re targeting your local market, this is one of the most important skill that you will have to develop as a freelancer or a small business owner if you are to succeed in the business world.
+Cold-calling or prospecting is the most-feared function of any sales job and unfortunately, especially if you’re targeting your local market, this is one of the most important skills that you will have to develop as a freelancer or a small business owner if you are to succeed in the business world.
 What prevents a lot of people from approaching prospects for their products or services is the fear of rejection.
 The law of averages states that it really doesn’t matter whether or not a prospect will buy from you, just make that freaking call because some won’t yet some will and eventually when you average it, there will be more people who have acquired your products or services than those who haven’t – all because you’ve decided to make that call and offer your services to as many prospects as you can.
 You never know who’s going to close if you don’t ask for the sale.